skip to content

 • The Studentship is open to any person who is, or is about to be, registered as a graduate student in Criminology at the University.

-• However, the Fund Managers may give preference to candidates who are citizens of countries in which, in the opinion of the Fund Managers, there is a particular need for the development of the study of criminology.
+• The Fund Managers may give preference to candidates who are citizens of countries in which, in the opinion of the Fund Managers, there is a particular need for the development of the study of criminology.

 Award Details